 Program is made possible by funds received through a safety grant courtesy of

-Our goal is provide a disposal option for self-injectors
+Our goal is to provide a disposal option for self-injectors

 and thereby preventing the sharps from entering the household waste stream.

 sharps disposal program is to provide education and assistance to

 residents in the disposal of needles or “Sharps”

 in efforts to support the waste, recycling and green initiatives in Du